Eastern Screech Owl Nest Box

 You may consider raising the floor of the nest box ¼ inch up from the bottom of the box to prevent rotting.

-Place a couple inches of saw dust or wood chips in the bottom of the box for nesting material.
+Place a couple of inches of sawdust or wood chips in the bottom of the box for nesting material.

 Box Placement

-Nest box should be placed at least 10 feet high on the edge of woods, fields or wetlands.
+The nest box should be placed at least 10 feet high on the edge of woods, fields, or wetlands.

 To prevent use by squirrels, the box should be mounted on a pole with a predator guard and placed away from trees.